Chapter 4: Construction Details, Section 12: Temporary Traffic Control

 If long closures are unavoidable, protect the active work area by placing barricades or drums across the closed lanes, upstream of the work area.
 Also, when possible, use barrier vehicles or an impact attenuator vehicle between the approaching motorist and workers on foot.

 Verify the contractor completely installs the traffic control system before commencing work.
 An impact attenuator vehicle must be used for the placement and removal of temporary traffic control devices when required by the contract.
 The following are some possible installation procedures that may be used by the contractor, depending on the situation in which the system will be used:

-- Systems affecting traffic only in one direction—Start with the first device that the drivers will see as they enter the work zone (usually a W20-1 “Road Work Ahead” sign).
+- Systems affecting traffic only in one direction—Start with the first device that the drivers will see as they enter the work zone, usually a “Road Work Ahead” sign.
 Additional devices are placed in sequence, moving in the direction of the traffic flow.
 Move the workers and equipment onto the closed lanes only after all system components are in place.